chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 - `Sequence` which provides various ways to generate infinite sequences.
 - Stubs for some commonly used delegates.

-The other namespace is `Narvalo.Linq` dedicated to standard LINQ extensions.
+The other namespace `Narvalo.Linq` is dedicated to define new (LINQ) query operators.

 ### Remarks
 Maybe, Error and Either are examples of _monads_, a concept popularized by Haskell.